 Overall Rating: 4.6/5

 Quidax earned SEC licensing as one of Nigeria's first regulated exchanges.
 Built specifically for Nigerian users, every feature considers local needs from naira integration to customer support in local languages.
-The platform balances regulatory compliance with user-friendly design, making it ideal for both beginners and experienced traders.
+The platform balances regulatory compliance with user-friendly design, making it ideal for both beginners and experienced traders; and that's why it earned its place among the top 10 crypto exchanges in Nigeria right now.

 Key Features: